You are likely eligible if…

 “We exist to make health insurance easy!
-We will qualify you for the most benefits from the federal government, state governments, and private providers.
-We provide no obligation consultation, so rest assured you’re making the best choices for your needs and budget.”
+We can help reduce your healthcare costs and check if you qualify for MORE benefits from the federal government, state governments, and insurance plans.
+We provide no obligation consultation, so rest assured you’re making the best choices based on your needs and budget.”

 Dianne Faligowski | Health Plans In Oregon | since 2006.

 Get free help from your local, licensed, certified, 5 star reviews and well experienced licensed insurance agent.

 *By completing this form, you agree that an authorized representative or licensed insurance agent may contact you by phone,email,text, mail or face to face to answer your questions or provide additional information about your Medicare plan options.
 Not affiliated or endorsed by Medicare or any state or federal governmental agency.